BJB-Team/TechFind-Frontend/README.md

 The Trello board can be accessed publicly [here](https://trello.com/b/U2Pme2ea/project-management).

+### **Project Management in the Post Mortum**

+Kanban trello board.
+Each PR was done by one user then assigned a person to approve each commit and is then handed back to the initial PR person to squash and merge.

+Now that the project is finished.
 ### **Functionality / Features**

 Here are some of the features that will be implemented for this application.